Engineering Access Level Pages

 •Management System Role—VVI (Vault/Cache) Manager

-Note Shared Content Store must be enabled in order to use VVI.
+Note Shared Content Store must be enabled to use VVI.

 To configure a Stream Manager that uses split-domain management, set the VVI fields as follows:

 •VVI (Vault/Cache) Manager VVIM IP—IP address of the VVIM

 •Stream Domain Name—Domain name for the Stream Domain

 The Media Scheduler is an optional feature and requires a software activation key to enable it.
 For more information about activating the Media Scheduler, see the "Initializing the CDS and Activating the Optional Features" section on page 3-3.
 The Media Scheduler allows live ingests from multicast IP addresses and uses the Input Channels page to map multicast IP addresses to channels.
 You can enable either Media Scheduler or Real-Time Capture Type, but not both.

 Real-Time Capture allows live ingests from multicast IP addresses and uses the CallSign Setup page to map the multicast IP addresses to call signs.
 You can enable either Media Scheduler or Real-Time Capture Type, but not both.

 The Bandwidth Manager is an optional feature and is only for RTSP environments.
 The Bandwidth Manager keeps track of allocated streams and VOD network resources.

 The Ingest Manager is an optional feature and requires a software activation key to enable it.
 For more information about activating the Ingest Manager, see "Initializing the CDS and Activating the Optional Features" section on page 3-3.
 The Ingest Manager takes care of provisioned content objects by collecting the metadata, sending messages to the appropriate subsystem to ingest the content, and sending messages to expire the content when the expiration period has passed.